RickStrahl/WestWindWebConnection-Documentation/User-Guide/Security/Application-Level-Authentication/Windows-Authentication.md

 ### Call it early
 This code should be called early on in a request either at the top of Process method, or in OnLoad() of Web Control page or - if the login can be globalized in some way - in wwProcess::OnProcessInit().

-If I log in with rstrahl, the first time this request is accessed rstrahl is not logged in so Authenticate() generates a request to authenticate the user through Basic Authentication.
+If I log in with `rstrahl`, the first time this request is accessed `rstrahl` is not logged in so Authenticate() generates a request to authenticate the user through Basic Authentication.
 The Web Browser pops up an Authentication dialog.
 The user enters user name and password and they are sent to the server which validates them against the Windows Users set up on the server.
 If a match is found that username is returned as part of the HTTP request.

 ![](IMAGES\HOWITWORKS\LOGINDIALOG.GIF)